The renowned egyptian journalist Manal Abdel Aziz of the Egyptian Gazette calls on Al-Azhar University to resist Islamists tricks on Polygyny.

 I am not an expert on Egypt or Islam but that seems a clever and bold move, because Al-Azhar is seen by Sunni muslims as the most respected centre of Islamic teachings (Wikipedia, Britannica).
 I am including a screenshot of the relevant part of the article.
 Click on it to enlarge if it is not readable right away.

 The kind of Polygamy that the Islamists propagate and their interpretation of the role of women in Islam contradicts the views I propagate in my Theses on Polygamy, because they violate the principles of Human Rights.
 Interestingly enough, Manal Abdel Aziz also wrote an article explaining that views held not only by Islamists but by many people in western countries abut the role of women are wrong, titled: Justice for women in Islam (By Manal Abdel Aziz, Thursday, October 18, 2012 11:17:34 AM).

 Notice: This article is translated and some contents might have been added or left out to better meet the needs of an international audience from an original article on one of my german websites Viktor-Leberecht.de or Polygamie-ist-gut-fuer-sie.de (engl:Polygamy is good for you).
 How i do my translations.
 Last updated: October 7, 2013 at 9:06 am © Viktor Leberecht All rights reserved.
-Please feel free to share my content, but on republishing this post please provide a link to the original post, which happens automatically when you use Social-Sharing-Services.
+Please feel free to share my content on Social-Sharing-Services.
 What do you think?
-Leave a comment here or send me a question through the contact form or the FAQ.
-You may also use your Facebook or your Twitter account for commenting (Twitter and Facebook login is above the comment field.
-The plugin that is used for this will ask for permission to access your respective account, but only in relation to your comment here.).
-All comments will be moderated due to legal regulations and to avoid Spam.
+Leave a comment here.
+For your convenience you may either use the integrated comment system of wordpress in the first comment field, or if you prefer you may post with your Google+ account in the second comment field.
+You may also send me a question through the contact form or the FAQ.